edoardomazzella/CarND-Behavioral-Cloning-P4/writeup_report.md

 ![alt text][image3]
 ![alt text][image4]

-To augment the data sat, I also flipped images and angles thinking that this would improve the performances of my model and teach it to front left and right curves in the same way.
+To augment the data set, I also flipped images and angles thinking that this would improve the performances of my model and would teach it to front left and right curves in the same way.
+Here is an example of the flipped center camera image.

 ![alt text][image5]

-After the balancing process, I had about 540000 data points.
+After the data balancing process, I had about 540000 data points.
 I decided to shuffle them and use just a subset to lower the training time, so i passed just 50000 data points to the generators, splitted in 40000 for training and 10000 for validation.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 5 as evidenced by the graph in lossperepoch.png.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+To further improve the results, more data could be collected with the simulator avoiding to automatically balance the data set which makes it too big for a fast training.